 - Improves application performance – While a disk-based database would have your applications conducting slow roundtrips to retrieve information, ElastiCache provides in-memory data stores that substantially reduce the overall response times.
 The improvement is so huge that standard read or write operations end up taking less than a millisecond.
 This means you should be able to comfortably run demanding web applications that require quick real-time responses.

 - Easily scalable – Amazon ElastiCache allows you to begin small and then progressively scale up your capabilities as the application grows.
-You can, for instance, expand your Redis cluster environment to as much as 500 shard and 500 nodes, plus possibly even increase your cluster’s in-memory data up to 340TB.
+You can, for instance, expand your cluster environment to as much as 500 shards and 500 nodes, plus possibly even increase your cluster’s in-memory data up to 340TB.
+ElastiCache Serverless takes this further by removing capacity planning entirely — it automatically adjusts memory, compute, and network resources based on your workload, scaling both vertically and horizontally without any manual intervention.
 Then if you need to reduce costs, you can conveniently scale down the resources without experiencing any form of downtime.

 Cons of Amazon ElastiCache